mozilla/webxr-api/WebXR API.md

 		readonly attribute boolean hasStageBounds;
 		readonly attribute XRStageBounds? stageBounds;
-		readonly attribute isShared; // True if sessions other than the creator can access this Reality readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a fully VR
+		readonly attribute isShared; // True if sessions other than the creator can access this Reality readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a full VR

 		Promise<XRLayer> requestLayer(); // Throws if the UA refuses access from this script context to the layer for this reality